Saint Francis School of Radiography – BSIT

 Bachelor of Science in Imaging Technology (BSIT) Program

-Resurrection University’s Saint Francis School of Radiography (SFSOR) offers the only JRCERT accredited program in the Chicagoland area.
+Resurrection University’s Saint Francis School of Radiography (SFSOR) offers the only JRCERT Bachelors Degreed Program in the Chicagoland area.
 This Radiography Program is for students who are interested in pursuing a career in the rapidly growing field of Medical Imaging (Radiography).
 In September 2017, the program received the maximum 8 year accreditation award.

 In addition to General Radiography, Fluoroscopy, Surgery, and Portable Bedside Exams, you will have the opportunity to experience specialized imaging including CAT Scan, Interventional Radiography/Cath Lab, Mammography, Magnetic Resonance Imaging, Ultrasound (USD), and Nuclear Medicine/PET Scan.

 The Saint Francis School of Radiography is committed to excellence in education.
 We provide the healthcare community with competent, entry-level professionals in the field of Medical Imaging.
 The graduate acquires the knowledge and clinical experience necessary to qualify for the National Registry examination.

 Your Career as a Radiologic Technologist

 Successful completion of the BSIT (Bachelor of Science in Imaging Technology) Degree allows eligibility to sit for the National Certification Examination administered by the American Registry of Radiologic Technologists.

 As a Registered Radiologic Technologist, you will obtain images that practitioners rely on to diagnose and treat patients.
 The field and the technologies are evolving rapidly and you will have the opportunity to build your career at the forefront of the latest advances in Diagnostic Imaging.